bq1990/private-scale/README.md

 Built with Flask and Postgres.
 Utilizes some common Flask extensions, including Flask-SQLAlchemy and Flask-WTF.

 Responsive layout created with Bootstrap 4, and a couple lines of JQuery.
+Graphs by Highchart.

 Tested on Python 3.5.1